 Service charges, including a $1.00/occurance charge for foreign ATM use, are deducted from your account monthly.
 All our service charges, including service charges for EFTs, are listed on the Truth in Savings Disclosure brochure given to you at the time of account opening.
 Copies are available upon request from our offices.

 When you use an ATM not owned by The Johnson State Bank/ Bank of Ulysses you may be charged a fee by the ATM owner.

 You will receive the following documentation on EFTs.

 At some ATM's or point-of-sale terminals, you may not get a receipt if the amount of the transfer is $15.00 or less.
 This is an exception to the general rule stated for terminal transfers under the Documentation section above.

 DO NOT write your personal identification number (PIN) on anything or keep it with your card.

-Tell us AT ONCE if you believe your card has been lost or stolen, or if you believe your card has been used without your permission with information from your check.
+Tell us AT ONCE if you believe your card has been lost or stolen, or if you believe your card has been used without your permission.
 Telephoning is the best way of keeping your possible losses down.
 You could lose all the money in your account (plus your overdraft protection).
-If you tell us within 4 business days, you can lose no more than $50 if someone used your ATM Card (no more than $0 if someone used your VISA Check Card) without your permission.
+If you tell us within 2 business days after the loss of your card and/or code, you can lose no more than $50 if someone used your ATM Card (no more than $0 if someone used your VISA Check Card) without your permission.